As of January 2019, Facebook was staying ahead in the social network market, with over 2.2 billion monthly active users according to Statista.

 Note that you should keep your Facebook catalog up to date every time you update the catalog on your website as well as regularly check your Pixel to display Dynamic Ads without problems.

 There are lots of ways to find Facebook users and convert them into your customers.
 You can use the entire ad arsenal offered by the social network both for desktop and mobile.

 You can choose from static advertising, sponsored messages, automated ads, chatbots, mobile apps, and more.

-If you’d like to save time and money on creating video ads, test our artificial intelligence platform and get 10 free product videos for your online store right now.
+If you’d like to save time and money on creating video ads, test our artificial intelligence platform for your online store right now.

 Luckily, the recommendations we gave you in this guide should work great not only for 2019 but at least for the next few years.

 We hope you can now implement Facebook ad best practices for your business without a hitch.